Open topic with navigation

 WNSupported in Synergy .NET on Windows

-int WINAPI win_lm_logout(char *producer, char *application, int seat, int token, int *syserr)
+int WINAPI win_lm_logout(char *producer, char *app_code, int seat, int token, int *syserr)

-The producer code for your company, provided by Synergex.
-This is a null‑terminated 8‑bit ANSI string.
+The producer code for your company.
+This is a null-terminated 8-bit ANSI string.
 (This code was assigned to your company by Synergex when you requested the License Key Generator.)

-The code that you created to refer to the application.
-This is a null‑terminated 8‑bit ANSI string and can be up to six characters long.
+The code that you created to refer to the application or application component.
+This is a null-terminated 8-bit ANSI string and can be up to six characters long.

 An int32 set to the value that was passed in the seat argument to win_lm_login.

-The token obtained from the win_lm_login call and used here to log out.
+The token obtained from win_lm_login and used here to log out.

 An int32 pointer returned with a system error code if the call fails.